tsileo/blobfs/README.md

 # BlobFS

-A FUSE file system built on top of [BlobStash](https://github.com/tsileo/blobstash) with a taste of content versioning.
+A FUSE file system built on top of [BlobStash](https://github.com/tsileo/blobstash) with built-in sync and deduplication.

 ## Features

  - Content addressed (with BLAKE2b as hashing algorithm), files are split into blobs, and retrieved by hash, blobs are deduplicated (incremental backups by default).
- - You choose when to **commit** changes, with basic CVS features.
  - **checkout** old versions as immutable snapshot
  - Easily share entire directories or single files through BlobStash